-If we have any concerns for the welfare of your child then we will follow a specific procedure to ensure that it is dealt with appropriately.
+If we have any concerns for the welfare of a child, then we will follow a specific procedure to ensure that it is dealt with appropriately.

-There are 4 types of abuse neglect, sexual, physical and emotional abuses and everybody working within Dawny’s Day Care will have sound knowledge to be aware of any signs or symptoms of abuse (please refer to the Child Protection Policy).
+There are 4 types of abuse; neglect, sexual, physical and emotional abuse and everybody working within Dawny’s Day Care will have sound knowledge to be aware of any signs or symptoms of abuse (please refer to the Child Protection Policy).
 This may be some form of physical injury, something the child has said or a severe change in behaviour.
-Dawn Mitchell the safeguarding officer has undergone the Module one, two and three of Surrey County Council’s safeguarding training, Dawn Mitchell will relay all information to staff to ensure all staffs’ knowledge of safeguarding is regularly updated.
-Lauren Barnes, Lisa Holmes, Rachel Robson & Kirsty Auly has also completed the Surrey County Council safeguarding training and will work alongside Dawn Mitchell in any safeguarding case.
+Carly Summers, the safeguarding officer (Designated Safeguarding Lead) has undergone the Module one, two and three of Surrey County Council’s safeguarding training, Carly Summers will relay all information to staff to ensure all staffs’ knowledge of safeguarding is regularly updated.
+Kirsty Ault has also completed the Surrey County Council safeguarding training and will work alongside Carly Summers in any safeguarding case.

 If there are any indicators that we are made aware of then all information will be recorded and kept on file.
 This information will be kept confidential.
-All information will be reported to the manager, Dawn Mitchell, who will deal with the case.
+All information will be reported to the manager and Designated Safeguarding Lead, Carly Summers, who will deal with the case.

-If you feel you cannot approach the manager with any allegations made against a member of staff, we would advise you contacting the Multi-agency Safeguarding Hub (MASH), this is the single point of contact for reporting concerns about the safety of a child, young person or an adult.
+If you have any concerns about a member of staff or an adult that has direct contact with any child, Carly Summers or Kirsty Ault must be made aware.
+All allegations will be taken seriously and fully investigated.
+The staff member/adult may be instantly suspended depending on the nature of the allegation.
+Carly or Kirsty will contact the LADO (Local Authority Designated Officer) and inform them of any allegations or concerns immediately and Ofsted will be contacted in due course.
+If you feel you cannot approach the manager (Designated Safeguarding Lead or Deputy Designated Safeguarding Lead) with any allegations made against a member of staff, we would advise you to contact the LADO or the Multi-Agency Safeguarding Hub (MASH), this is a point of contact for reporting concerns about the safety of a child, young person or an adult.
 MASH bring together Surrey County Council social care workers for both children and adults, early help services, health workers and police as well as a vast array of virtual partners across Surrey.

 The Surrey MASH should be contacted if you would like to report a concern about the safety of a child, young person or an adult.
 Their details are as follow: